7 ways parents can manage anxiety amid coronavirus

 5. Do focus on the positive

 Even for parents who are still working all day long, nights and weekends at home with no activities in sight can be a good time to spend enjoying each other’s company or teaching kids to give back.
-Consider baking cookies for an immunocompromised neighbour who is trapped at home or writing cards thanking the medical staff who is on the front lines of the crisis.
+Consider baking cookies for an immunocompromised neighbor who is trapped in their home or writing cards thanking the medical staff who are on the front lines of the crisis.

 6. Do remember kids will get through this

-7. Don’t forget to take time for yourself
+7. Don’t forget to take time for you

 Still feel like hiding in that closet and crying?
 That’s OK!
-Some parents sneak off for five minutes to sit in the bathroom just to reset and get back to being e.g. the mom her sons need.
-Take deep breaths, and if you feel like you need professional help, don’t be afraid to seek it out.
-Many providers are offering telehealth sessions now.
-Just take these offers!
+Zander says sometimes she sneaks off for five minutes to sit in the bathroom just to reset and get back to being the mom her sons need.

 Leave a comment